About Peer-Led Team Learning (PLTL)

 What is PLTL?

-PLTL is an abbreviation for Peer-led Team Learning.
-It is an optional program offered to all General Chemistry students (students are eligible to enroll only if they have completed the Diagnostic Exam).
+PLTL is an abbreviation for peer-led team learning.
+It is an optional program offered to all students in the General Chemistry sequences (Chem 105/106 and Chem 111A/112A).
+However, first-year students are eligible to enroll only if they have completed the diagnostic exam.
 Students who choose to enroll are placed into a study group that meets for two hours on Saturday or Sunday throughout the semester.
-Group members work through a problem set designed to require a collaborative effort, to help develop critical thinking skills and to hone advanced problem-solving abilities.
+Group members work through a problem set designed to require a collaborative effort, help develop critical thinking skills, and hone advanced problem-solving abilities.
 These groups are facilitated by a trained undergraduate peer leader, who guides and encourages the group through the learning process.

 - “Chemistry PLTL helped me most through the challenging problems provided in the packet.
 The most helpful part was seeing how someone else could approach a problem differently to arrive at the same answer.”